 7. Make Sure to Communicate Clearly

 When communicating at work, avoid overusing metaphors and other languages.
 Make sure that you are always clear with what you want to say.
-Also, think before you respond to anything, especially during company or client meetings.
+Also, think before responding to anything, especially during company or client meetings and manage your anxiety during public speaking.
 Do not just blurt out the first thing that comes into your mind.
-You need to learn to construct ideas first in a proper and effective manner before speaking your mind.
+You need to learn to construct ideas properly and effectively before speaking your mind.

 8. If You Have Disputes, Settle Them Fittingly

-When someone is being problematic in your workplace, you do not need to bring the issue up in front of the whole office or company.
-What you need to do is speak to the person personally and explain why you find their actions problematic.
+When someone is problematic in your workplace, you do not need to bring the issue up in front of the whole office or company.
+You need to speak to the person personally and explain why you find their actions problematic.
 Remember that it is the worst to speak about the issue to other colleagues behind their back.

 9. Do Not Be Afraid to Be Funny